Ijeoyibo/markdown-cv/index.md

-- Generated million Naira in sales by using Microsoft Visual Studio to refactor Crystal Reports to RDL so that they could be easily distributed to and consumed by stock brokers
+- Created new digital publishing revenue stream in excess of 2.5 million Naira/ $8,000 USD for 5 years and support fees after 5 years by authoring reports using Microsoft Visual Studio, Crystal Reports and RDL that were packaged, distributed and tailored to the exact specifications of stock brokers
 - Gathered, refined and validated complex business requirements.
 Used these requirements to analyze business partner’s operation to understand their strengths and weaknesses and determine opportunities to automate processes and functions
 - Translated key data insights into digestible formats to be leveraged by strategic decision makers
 - Created Report on Key Business Metrics and KPIs for business monitoring